deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo
+This repository contains a list of dojo rules for the Deadly Vipers dojo.
+All members should read the rules.

+Here is a link to the [original repository](https://github.com/deadlyvipers).

+## Subhead

+* Test 1
+* Test 2
+* Test 3